zilevus/INR/README.txt

             terminal output to look a little buggy.

-        ** All communications back to the server have been disabled except for the JSON that was requested by Jin-Woo hence, commented out**
+        ** All communications back to the server have been disabled except for the JSON that was requested by Jin-Woo hence, commented out, all stubs contain the screen being accessed, the time of access and any additional information that may be necessary.
+Currently the parser used on the gigabyte will fault if it attempts to parse anything that is not the responses being sent to it in the current version of the code, move to change the parser if it proves useful to pass back further information. **